Peter, Paul and Mary: Reunion (1981–2009)

 Their 1978 summer reunion tour was so popular that the group decided to reunite more or less permanently in 1981.
 They continued to record albums and tour, playing around 45 shows a year, until Travers's 2009 death.
 After their reunion, double-bassist Dick Kniss (who had been their bassist in their studio recordings and with their 1960s tours) rejoined the group.
 Starting in 1990, multi-instrumentalist Paul Prestopino also joined the group.

-According to the flow of the times, they derived a way to change the lyrics of their songs; boys in the ”Puff” became boys and girls, and dark side in the ”Don't Think Twice, It's All Right" became black side.
-Some of their new songs, like "Don't Go Down To The Quarry" that criticizes an evil bet, continue the tradition of protest songs.
+According to the flow of the times, they derived a way to change the lyrics of their songs, for example changing boys in the "Puff" became girls and boys.
 The trio received the Peace Abbey Courage of Conscience award on September 1, 1990.

 In 2004, Travers was diagnosed with leukemia, leading to the cancellation of that year's remaining tour dates.
 She received a bone marrow transplant.
 She and the rest of the trio resumed their tour on December 9, 2005, with a holiday performance at Carnegie Hall.

 The trio canceled several dates of their summer 2007 tour, as Travers had to undergo a second surgery.
 She was unable to perform on the trio's tour in mid-2009 because of the effects of leukemia, but Yarrow and Stookey performed the scheduled dates as a duo, calling the show "Peter & Paul Celebrate Mary and 5 Decades of Friendship".

 On September 16, 2009, Travers died at age 72, of complications from chemotherapy, following treatment for leukemia.
-It was the same year Peter, Paul and Mary were inducted into the Hit Parade Hall of Fame.
+That same year, Peter, Paul and Mary were inducted into the Hit Parade Hall of Fame.

+On January 7, 2025, Yarrow died of bladder cancer at age 86.
+With his death, Stookey is the last surviving member of the group.